haricharan189/fsil-e3-qa/readme.md

 ## KG‑QAGen‑D Dataset

 We release **KG‑QAGen‑D**, a 16,116-question benchmark derived from 170 SEC credit agreements (2013–2022).
 Each QA pair is tagged with a composite complexity level (L = #hops + #set‑ops + plurality), split into *Easy*, *Medium*, and *Hard*.

 ---

-Here's a clean and professional **Leaderboard** section written in Markdown that you can drop into your `README.md`.
-It clearly explains the dataset split, test setup, submission process, and how it aligns with best practices.

----